-If you are married but filing for Chapter 13 bankruptcy without your spouse, the marital adjustment deduction can help you reduce the amount you pay back to general unsecured creditors.
+If you're married but filing for Chapter 13 bankruptcy without your spouse, the marital adjustment deduction can reduce the amount you pay back to general unsecured creditors.
 Read on to learn more about the marital adjustment deduction and the role it plays in your Chapter 13 bankruptcy.

-Just because you are married does not mean you must file a joint bankruptcy.
-You are allowed to file an individual bankruptcy without your spouse.
-However, if you are sharing a household, you must include both your income as well as your spouse's income in your bankruptcy even if you file alone.
-As a result, this can greatly increase what you have to pay back unsecured creditors through your Chapter 13 (discussed below).
+Just because you are married doesn't mean you must file a joint bankruptcy.
+You're allowed to file a bankruptcy without your spouse (an individual bankruptcy).
+However, if you're sharing a household, you must disclose both your income and your spouse's income in your bankruptcy paperwork even if you file alone.
+Disclosing both incomes can significantly increase what you have to pay back unsecured creditors (like credit cards and medical bills) through your Chapter 13 repayment plan (discussed below).

-Since you are required to include your nonfiling spouse's income, the Bankruptcy Code allows you to deduct your spouse's personal and separate expenses from his or her income when completing your bankruptcy forms.
-This is referred to as the marital adjustment deduction.
-Essentially, you can use the marital adjustment deduction to exclude the portion of your spouse's income not regularly contributed and used to pay your household expenses.
+Because you're required to include your non-filing spouse's income, the Bankruptcy Code allows you to deduct your spouse's personal and separate expenses from their income when completing your bankruptcy forms.
+This deduction is referred to as the marital adjustment deduction.
+Essentially, you can use the marital adjustment deduction to exclude the portion of your spouse's income not regularly contributed to pay your household expenses.

-Currently, bankruptcy courts have differing views as to what can be used as a marital adjustment deduction.
-The following are some of the most common expenses that may qualify for the marital adjustment deduction:
+Bankruptcy courts have differing views as to what can be used as a marital adjustment deduction.
+The following are some of the most common expenses that might qualify for the marital adjustment deduction:

-For more details on what you can count as deductions, see The Marital Adjustment Test: Types of Allowable Deductions.
+For more details on what you can count as deductions, read about the marital adjustment deduction on the means test.

-If your annualized CMI is below your state's median income for a household of the same size, you can be in a three year bankruptcy and pay little or nothing to general unsecured creditors.
-If you have an above median CMI, you must be in a five year plan and the amount you have to pay unsecured creditors is determined by your disposable income as calculated by the means test.
-(To learn more about the plan, how long it must last, and what you must pay through it, see the Chapter 13 Bankruptcy Repayment Plan area.)
+If your annualized CMI is below your state's median income for a household of the same size, you can be in a three-year bankruptcy and pay little or nothing to general unsecured creditors.
+If you have an above-median CMI, you must be in a five-year plan, and the amount you have to pay unsecured creditors is determined by your disposable income as calculated by the means test.
+(To learn more about the plan, how long it must last, and what you must include, see our Chapter 13 Bankruptcy Repayment Plan section.)

 The marital adjustment deduction helps you by reducing your total CMI.
-As a result, if the marital adjustment deduction sufficiently decreases your CMI, you can significantly reduce how much you end up paying unsecured creditors through your Chapter 13 repayment plan.
+As a result, if the marital adjustment deduction decreases your CMI enough, you can significantly reduce how much you end up paying unsecured creditors through your Chapter 13 repayment plan.
 If it decreases your CMI below the state median, it may also reduce your commitment period to three years.